 Organizations seeking to hire a traditional employee or engage a contingent worker must first develop an internal job description detailing the duties and responsibilities of the job or work being completed.
 Talent acquisition teams will use this internal document as a guide to create a compelling job posting to attract top candidates.

-In today's current uncertain climate, new jobs are being created, jobs are shifting and job losses continue to surmount as organizations change, recover and adapt to a post-coronavirus world.
+In today's current workforce climate, new jobs are being created while other jobs are shifting as organizations change, recover and adapt to a post-coronavirus world.
 Now more than ever, hiring the right talent is key to every organization - and hiring begins with a well-defined job description.

 An often-overlooked truth in talent acquisition is that the process doesn't actually begin when a job is published externally.